Hengle/Folkvangr/FAQs.md

 The basis for the art style will include historical research intended to make the culture have a distinct look and feel.
 It won't look like a generic WOW clone.

 The antagonists will be fleshed out as unique characters in the game, not just bosses encountered for the sake of a battle.

+The story is not intended to be a grimdark misery fest.
+There will be moments of humor to counterbalance the dramatic moments.